Multiple swollen joints

 Multiple swollen joints are unlikely to be due to infection (other than some forms of reactive arthritis) or trauma and makes a systemic disease more likely.

-- Rheumatic fever (a form of reactive arthritis that follows pharyngeal streptococcal infection) is uncommon in the UK, but common in developing countries.
-The arthritis can involve many joints, often flitting from joint to joint.
+- Rheumatic fever (a form of reactive arthritis that follows pharyngeal streptococcal infection) is uncommon in the UK and North America, but remains a common and serious disease in many countries such as New Zealand and Australia, (particularly indigenous populations), India and South East Asia.
+The arthritis tends to involve many joints, often migratory from joint to joint, but can present with a monoarthritis.

-- Post viral arthritis such as with rubella infection or parvo virus can involve many joints whereas after chicken pox (varicella) can be an oligo-arthritis or polyarthritis.
+- Post viral arthritis (e.g., with rubella, parvo virus or arbovirus infection) can involve many joints and sometimes with multisystem features.
+Chicken pox (varicella) can lead to an oligo-arthritis or polyarthritis.

-- Skeletal dysplasia: can be suspected with short stature, joint contractures and pain often with a positive family history.
-There may be dysmorphic features.
+- Skeletal dysplasia: can be suspected with short stature, joint swelling (due to bone deformity), disability and pain.
+There may be extra-articular features (e.g., short stature, dysmorphism) and there may be a positive family history.

-- Poncet's disease : A form of reactive arthritis as a hypersensitivity response to Tuberculosis.
-Often presents with fever, weight loss and symmetrical polyarthritis.
+- Poncet's disease is a form of reactive arthritis as a hypersensitivity response to Tuberculosis.
+It often presents with fever, weight loss and symmetrical polyarthritis.

-The photograph below shows polyarthritis affecting small joints of the hands and wrists (Juvenile Idiopathic Arthritis)
+The photograph below shows polyarthritis affecting small joints of the hands and wrists in polyarticular Juvenile Idiopathic Arthritis

 The photograph below shows swollen knees and quadriceps wasting due to chronic inflammatory arthritis